bd2kccd/causal-rest-api/README.md

 - **application.properties**: Spring Boot application settings
 - **causal.properties**: Data file directory path and folder settings

 Befor editing the `causal.properties` file, you need to create a workspace for the application to work in.
 Create a directory called workspace, for an example `/home/zhy19/ccd/workspace`.
 Inside the workspace directory, create another folder called `lib`.
-Then build the jar file of Tetred using the [6.0-alpha-20160930](https://github.com/cmu-phil/tetrad/releases/tag/6.0-alpha-20160930) pre-release version.
+Then build the jar file of Tetred using the [latest development branch](https://github.com/cmu-phil/tetrad).
 After that, copy the jar file to the `lib` folder created earlier.

 ### Start the API Server